ludvigdoeser/Spectral-Timing-Analysis-Repo/README.md

 ## Installation and setup
 [Install conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) if you don't have conda installed.

-Clone repository using the green Code-button and then install all dependencies using conda via:
+Clone repository and then install all dependencies using conda via:

 ```bash
 cd star